Household Credit and Regulatory Arbitrage: Evidence from Online Marketplace Lending

-We study marketplace credit around a tightening of mortgage loan-to-value (LTV) caps in several cities in China in 2013.
-Using novel micro data covering all loans and loan applications at a leading marketplace credit platform, we provide evidence consistent with home buyers borrowing online to bypass the tighter LTV cap.
-Lenders fail to adjust the loan terms, despite the fact that loans attributable to the regulatory arbitrage exhibit ex post higher default rates.
-These findings suggest that the development of new financial intermediaries can open up non-negligible regulatory arbitrage channels.
+We study the relationship between new intermediaries and regulatory arbitrage, analyzing marketplace credit around a tightening of mortgage loan-to-value (LTV) caps in several cities in China in 2013.
+Using novel data covering over 20% of Chinese marketplace credit as well as the universe of loans and loan applications at a leading online lending platform, we provide evidence consistent with home buyers borrowing online to bypass the tighter LTV cap.
+Our findings point to new, lightly regulated financial intermediaries as a driver of household leverage, suggesting that they can open non-negligible regulatory arbitrage channels.

 JEL Classification: G23, G01, G18